-C.1 Record Storage - A copy of all official communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bill's paid will be forward to the ASRC Official address Attn: Record Custodian.
+A. Physical Administrative Records Storage: A copy of official hard-copy communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bill's paid may be forward to the ASRC Official address Attn: Record Custodian.

-C.1.1 Space will allocated within the BRMRG "locker" for Corporate records and should consist of at least one file cabinet.
+1. Space will be allocated within the BRMRG "locker" for Corporate records and should consist of at least one file cabinet.

-C.1.2 An ASRC records administrator shall be appointed with the rest of the BRMRG officers at the annual BRMRG appointment date by the Chairman of Blue Ridge Mountain Group with approval of the ASRC Board of Directors.
+2. An ASRC Records Administrator shall be appointed with the rest of the BRMRG officers at the annual BRMRG appointment date by the Chairman of Blue Ridge Mountain Group with approval of the ASRC Board of Directors.

-C.1.3 The ASRC record Administrator will be responsible for receiving, filing and maintaining all official records, mission files, correspondence, et cetera that pertains to the operation of the Conference.
+3. The ASRC Records Administrator will be responsible for receiving, filing and maintaining official ASRC administrative records that pertain to the operation of the Conference.

-C.2 Structure of Record Keeping System
+4. Structure of the physical Record Keeping System

-C.2.1 ASRC Conference files will be filed by Calendar Year.
+a) ASRC Conference files will be filed by Calendar Year.

-C.2.2 The following files will be established for each calendar year:
+b) The following files will be established for each calendar year: